 3. Ask each team to articulate a) what and how they will contribute to the raison d'etre b) how they will bring the values to life c) what budget they require and d) what requirements of leadership and the organisation do they require to deliver their part of the 'jigsaw'.

 Viola, your planning is done.

-Next step - deliver the mission, review outcomes real time and change what needs changing when it needs changing, based on information from those who know.
+Next step - deliver, review outcomes real time and change what needs changing when it needs changing, based on information from the people who know.